SathwikDevadiga/Github-Webhooks/README.md

-GitHub Webhook Receiver with Flask, MongoDB & Docker (No-Docker Version)
+GitHub Webhook Receiver with Flask, MongoDB & Docker

 This project captures GitHub events (push, pull_request, merge) via webhooks, stores them in MongoDB, and displays them in real-time using a minimal UI.
 Built using Flask, MongoDB, and JavaScript.